Pulham St Mary

-Pulham Saint Mary is a rural village and civil parish in Norfolk, that lies next to the village of Pulham Market.
+Pulham Saint Mary is a village and civil parish in the South Norfolk district, in Norfolk, England, that lies next to the village of Pulham Market.
 It is situated approximately 8 mi northeast of Diss and 15 mi south of Norwich, covers an area of 12.26 km2 and a population of 892 at the 2011 census.

 History

 The parish church, dedicated to St. Mary the Virgin, which gives the village the St Mary in its name, is believed to date from around 1258.
 The parish church is of flint construction with parts that date back to the thirteenth century.

 Older maps and documents name the parish or village "Pulham Saint Mary the Virgin" - the latter two words are in modern times dropped, and Saint is typically abbreviated.
 The neighbouring parish and village, now called Pulham Market, was historically known as "Pulham Saint Mary Magdalene" after the dedication of its parish church.

 The earliest recorded spelling is Polleham.
 Pulham is referenced in the Domesday Book of 1086 as a single manor (Pulham St Mary with what is today called Pulham Market) and being part of the Earsham hundred.
 The name Pulham is thought to mean the farmhouse, homestead or enclosure by the pool, water meadow or stream.
 There is a 'beck' (Norfolk dialect for a small watercourse) that flows by both villages.

 In modern times the two villages of Pulham St Mary and Pulham Market are often together described as The Pulhams, including on road signs in the surrounding areas.

 The Romans may have had a settlement in Pulham St Mary as pieces of Roman tile, coin and oyster shells have been found in the area.

 The village was well known in medieval times as a centre for hat-making, and the ancient Guild of St James the Lesser established the Guild Chapel, now forming part of The Pennoyer Centre.

 The nearest railway station is Diss.
 Until its closure in 1953, Pulham St Mary railway station was a stop on the Waveney Valley Line; the station has since been demolished and the railway has been lifted.

 The village was struck by an F0/T1 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.
 Another tornado had earlier struck Pulham Market.